timescale/docs/ai/python-interface-for-pgvector-and-timescale-vector.md

 clients that create indexes and perform queries.
 That is because an index is only valid for one particular type of distance measure.

-Note that the Timescale Vector index only supports cosine distance at this time.
+Note that the pgvectorscale index only supports cosine distance at this time.